Shradha-ghai/Virtual-try-on-Sizeandfit-/README.md

 # Virtual-try-on-Sizeandfit-
 Our project consists of four major parts:

 <br />1-Uploading image on webpage.(completed)
+Javascript and css code was implemented on Visual Studio and a webpage was created for uploading a photo from the user-end on the webpage to be further tested for virtual try on.

 <br />2-Pose identification(completed)
+Deep Learning based Human Pose Estimation using OpenCV is now implemented on the photo uploaded by the user.
+This project uses a pre-trained Caffe model where two datasets have been trained named MPII and COCO which outputs:
+-> Confidence and Affinity maps for the keypoint-Left Shoulder.
+-> Affinity maps for Neck-Left shoulder pair

 <br />3-Human Parsing(Working on improving the model)
+Initially  all the necessary packages needed for the project were imported which were run and verified.
+All the required python files are run on Spyder.
+The model file and the dataset including training validation and test data was then imported.
+After training the dataset the final results were predicted accordingly.

 <br />4-Implementation of virtual try on using PyTorch
+Pytorch deep learning model for cloth warping is yet to be implemented which includes training of the human body clothes like pants,shorts, shirts etc.